 The head of state also emphasized that the law enforcement agencies should not just do the talking.
 It is not enough.
 Crime prevention efforts should be practice-oriented and effective.

-Alexander Lukashenko remarked that this issue was discussed when Ordinance No. 3 “On preventing social dependency” was under consideration at the recent government session.
+Aleksandr Lukashenko remarked that this issue was discussed when Ordinance No. 3 “On preventing social dependency” was under consideration at the recent government session.
 “This ordinance centers around preventive measures.
 This is a strong preventive tool.
 I urged the Belarusian interior minister to focus on this issue.
 Why?
 Because an unemployed person (you know it very well) is a future criminal,” the President said.
 “There should be efficient tools for the prevention of crimes.”

 The head of state added that it is essential to pay special attention to the negative processes happening around Belarus.

 “Terrorist attacks in western countries, including those committed by radical new methods.
 Cyber attacks on the infrastructure objects of the states, the flows of migrants, the military conflict in Ukraine.
 These factors do affect the interests of Belarus.
-Therefore, we cannot neglect them,” Alexander Lukashenko said.
+Therefore, we cannot neglect them,” Aleksandr Lukashenko said.
 “The Belarusian society has already faced previously unknown crimes.
 Therefore, we must timely and efficiently respond to all emerging risks, challenges, and threats to the security of our citizens and state.”